lucasbuschlinger/BachelorPraktikum/plugins/de/opendiabetes/vault/plugin/importer/mysugr/help.md

-# MedtronicImporter
+# MySugrCsvImporter
 Version: 0.0.1
 Classification: Importer

 Overview
 -----
-The MedtronicImporter plugin is an importer plugin which imports Medtronic data in the .csv format.
+The MySugrCsvImporter plugin is an importer plugin which imports MySugr data in the .csv format.

 Data example
 -----